mbeaty2/visualizing-architectural-drawings-with-cyclegan/README.md

 * Download the .py files
 * Open a terminal and locate where the downloaded datasets and files are on your local machine.
 * Create a new environment to run everything in.
-* Run this line in your terminal:
+* Run this line in your terminal: python CycleGAN_Mini_Project.py

 ## Help